olaservo/mcp-server-instructions-demo/README.md

 # MCP Server Instructions Demo

-A minimal TypeScript Express API for evaluating the addition of server `instructions` in the GitHub MCP Server.
+A dummy TypeScript Express API for evaluating the addition of server `instructions` in the GitHub MCP Server.

 ## Evaluation setup